Novuhh/NovuhhBot/README.md

 ## Features

-- Work a job, gamble your earnings, win big, gamble more, lose it all, curse out the dear leader, lose all your social credit, become property of someone.
+- Work a job, gamble your earnings, win big, gamble more, lose it all, curse out the dear leader, lose all your social credit, become property of the state.
 - Economy (Bot wide)
     - Every day you can work a job to earn coin.
     - Gamble at the casino with games such as blackjack, slots, higher or lower, and coinflip.